 The complaint should be in writing, signed by the complainant or an authorized representative, contain the complainant’s name and address, a complete statement of the facts, a description of the provisions of the American with Disabilities Act which are alleged to have been violated, and the relief requested.

-An individual’s right to a prompt and equitable resolution of the complaint will not be impaired by his/her pursuant of other remedies, such as the filing of a complaint with the U.S. Department of Justice or any other appropriate federal agency.
+An individual’s right to a prompt and equitable resolution of the complaint will not be impaired by their pursuant of other remedies, such as the filing of a complaint with the U.S. Department of Justice or any other appropriate federal agency.
 The use of the Village of Lombard ADA Grievance Procedure is not a pre-requisite to the pursuit of other remedies.